Fire and rescue services

 More information:

-Sierra Leone doesn't recognise dual nationality.
-Always travel on your Australian passport.
+Sierra Leone recognises dual nationality.
+We recommend that you travel on your Australian passport.

 If you enter Sierra Leone with a Sierra Leonean passport, local authorities will treat you as a citizen.
 This limits the consular services we can give if you're arrested or detained.